VRT-onderzoek-en-innovatie/tcp-intercept/README.md

 Inorder to benefit from the TCP-keepalive functionality, you need to enable kernel support.
 Without this functionality, tcp-intercept has no way of cleaning up connections that hang becasue one of the peers lost connectivity without tcp-inntercept being aware of it.
+Should you wish to have this feature enabled (default is disabled), please start tcp-intercept with the keepalive option (-k).

 You may use the procfs or sysctl interface to configure the kernel parameters.